 "Then, late in the year 1968, my uncle called for only the second time in his life, telling me he wanted to meet me in Kingman, Arizona --- Kingman being approximately halfway between where I lived in California and my uncle's abode near the Sangre de Christo mountains of New Mexico.
 After talking for nearly a half a day, just as we were parting he gave me a small package to deliver it in person to a man in Laguna Beach, California --- and whatever I did, NOT give it to anybody else under any circumstances.
 When I arrived in Laguna Beach I found the man sequestered in a remote cave hidden in the hills above Laguna Canyon Road.
 The man, Dr. Timothy Leary.
 The contents of the box not known.
 In the end the meeting in Kingman rekindled the relationship between my uncle and myself, afterwhich he and I spent many, many long hours and days going over our lives together and what we had done during the years we were apart."(source)

 The wooden crate always entertained a deep mystery for me.
 For one thing, even without considering what was in it, the crate was very well made and had a new or unworn look about it, which seems odd if it had been sitting around on or under the desert floor for years or hastily built or put together somehow out in the desert within a short time of falling into our hands.
 Secondly, when it was placed into the back of the station wagon a whole bunch of material similar to what a Samsonite hardside briefcase is made of was tossed into the wagon as well.
 Judging from the size and shape of the pieces it looked as though, if reassembled, they may have been at onetime a sealed protective case of some kind, say like for an over the shoulder rocket launcher or something --- but still a case that would have been large enough to have held whatever was in the box --- or possibly the box itself.
 The parts looked like they may have been hacksawed or chainsawed to pieces in some fashion.
-When we dug the hole to bury the box my uncle threw all of the hard Sampsonite-like pieces along with a bunch of rubber foam-like material that gave off a smell of burnt or bitter almonds into the hole as well.
+When we dug the hole to bury the box my uncle threw all of the hard Sampsonite-like pieces into it along with a bunch of rubber foam-like material that up close gave off a strong nose wrenching smell of burnt almonds.

 Continuing on, the day the Native American men brought me in from the desert to rejoin my uncle in the little town of Wikieup and he told the story of the uniformed men stopping and questioning him, he left out a very important part of the story.